-Paying off your Self Assessment tax bill with a personal credit card sounds like a fairly simple process, what with card transactions officially displacing physical currency as the UK’s most popular way of paying for things.
+Paying off your Self Assessment tax bill with a personal credit card sounds like a fairly simple process, with card transactions becoming the main way to pay for anything in today's society.

 Unfortunately, back in January 2018, HMRC announced they were no longer supporting payments from a personal debit card because of EU legislation that prohibited merchants (including HMRC) from recharging associated fees back to customers.

-Since 2018, we’ve been able to enjoy toll-free use of our credit cards when making purchases in shops, but small business owners have had to sacrifice the convenience of settling their Self Assessment with their credit card.
+Since 2018, we’ve been able to enjoy toll-free use of our credit cards when making purchases in shops, while small business owners have had to sacrifice being able to settle their Self Assessment with their credit card.